fredneedsausername/ServerPhone/README.md

 | serverDeniedClientDisconnectionMessage | to be sent by the server to signal if it ready to cut off connection as requested by client |
 | serverToClientWantsToShutOffMessage | to be sent by the server to the client to signal it wants to shut off, so to not send data anymore |

+NOT AUTHORIZED if not authorized to perform the operation **TODO PUT IN NEW TABLE YOU HAVE TO CREATE HERE WITH ALL THE HEADER TITLES**
 You can get and use these values with the respective methods that start with `get`, and terminate with the name of the pre-compiled String.

 ### Closing connections